451 Unavailable For Legal Reasons

 Does a 451 HTTP status affect SEO?

-If you want to block all users for legal reasons – then a 451 code is perfect – and will also likely remove your site from search engines.
+If you want to block all users for legal reasons – then a 451 code is perfect – and will also likely remove your resource from search engines.

 If Google are unable to access a resource it is likely that they will not index it.
 If all users/bots that attempt to access a resource are served with a 451 response and no content, it will not be indexed.

 However from testing conducted at the time of writing: if US users and Googlebot are able to access the content then this content will be indexable/potentially available in Google search.